⚔️ Trench Defense

 This one's personal.
 Trench Defense is a father-son project — a way to learn game development together by building something real.
 The code prioritizes readability and clear reasoning over performance tricks, because the goal isn't just a working game, it's a first coder who actually understands why things work.
 Every script is commented to explain the reasoning, not just the mechanics.
 Every architectural decision is documented so the lessons stick.

-We chose Roblox because it lowers the barrier to actually seeing something run — no Unity licensing, no build pipelines, no packaging hell.
+Next chapter: a Roblox/Lua rewrite is planned.
+Roblox lowers the barrier to actually seeing something run — no licensing, no build pipelines, no packaging hell.
 You write Lua, hit Play, and your game runs.
 The platform handles multiplayer, physics, and rendering.
 That lets us focus on game logic, system design, and the fundamentals of programming without drowning in infrastructure.

 The Core Loop